Deleted photos keep coming back!

 Many stable and useful cloud services on the market that can replace Google Drive, and if you need to store data, Windows users can choose OneDrive, Mac users can choose iCloud, and CBackupper is the right choice if you need an online backup service that protects your data more securely.

-CBackupper is a professional and reliable cloud backup software that provides more backup space at a more affordable price: 1000GB ($6/month, $60/year), so you can protect more important data on the AOMEI cloud.
-CBackupper also provides professional backup method settings to make it easy for you to manage backup and restore tasks.
+CBackupper is a professional and reliable cloud backup software that provides more backup space at a more affordable price, so you can protect more important data on the AOMEI cloud.
+CBackupper also provides professional backup method settings and incremental backup to make it easy for you to manage backup and restore tasks.
 Let’s learn how to back up your data to the cloud.

 Step 2.
 Click New Task under the Tasks tab.